MForrest00/Airbnb/Airbnb.md

 1. Replace all table and index creation statements with the equivalent MySQL statements documented below.
 2. Replace the statement used to create the max_scrape variable with the equivalent MySQL statement documented below.
-3. Perform the following modification to the read and populate blocks for the calendar, listings, reviews, and data scrape code blocks:
+3. Perform the following modifications to the read and populate blocks for the calendar, listings, reviews, and data scrape code blocks:
     + Remove all calls to dbWriteTable.
     + In place of the dbWriteTable calls, write the final dataframes to a text file.
 Make sure to replace all new line, carriage return, and tab characters in fields where these can occur (see statements below to identify the applicable fields).
     + Execute LOAD DATA LOCAL INFILE statements on the MySQL server using these files (see statements below for examples).